 There are lots of things you can do to help her out:

-• Learn what admin tasks lie ahead and help with as many as you can.
-There will be papers to sign, lawyers to talk to, insurance to sort out, and other technicalities to process.
+• Learn what admin tasks lie ahead: There will be papers to sign, lawyers to talk to, insurance to sort out, and other technicalities to process.

-• Be prepared for some difficult periods as she goes through hormone treatment.
-Hormones have an enormous influence on mood and emotions, and everybody responds differently.
+• Be prepared for some difficult periods: During hormone treatment, hormones have an enormous influence on mood and emotions, and everybody responds differently.
 Your patience and support will make all the difference.

-• Help your partner prepare for the tougher months of the pregnancy in advance.
-Find out what she’ll need – clothes, supplements, comfort food, or special treatments.
+• Prepare for the tougher months of the pregnancy: Find out what she’ll need – clothes, supplements, comfort food, or special treatments.
 The more comfortable she is, the easier this journey will be for both of you.

-Your involvement matters!
-Get to know the Intended Parents alongside your wife and be part of the relationship as it develops.
+• Get to know the Intended Parents alongside your wife.

-Join your partner at her medical appointments (if she’s okay with it!) and be her chauffeur when you can.
+• Join your partner at her medical appointments and be her chauffeur when you can.

 When it’s all over, and the baby has gone home with their parents, be attentive to your partner’s needs.
 This may be a strange time for her.
 Though she will have postpartum support from the team at Family Source Consultants, your support and involvement during this period is crucial.